gbv/cocoda/CONTRIBUTING.md

 Access to [concepts schemes](#concept-schemes), [concepts](#concepts), [mappings](#mappings), and mapping recommendations is provided by **registries** which can be configured in the [config file](#configuration).

 There are some preconfigured registries in the config file, but it's possible to set up a new registry, for example with [jskos-server](https://github.com/gbv/jskos-server).
-Each registry has to be assigned a provider.
-A provider is like a category for registries, a way of accessing an API for example.
+Each registry has to be assigned a **provider**.
+A provider is a way of accessing data, for instance via a specific API.
+Each provider is implemented in its own JavaScript class.

-See [providers](#providers) for a list of providers currently implemented as part of cocoda.

-The registries accessed via providers can be grouped into:
+Registries accessed via providers can be grouped into:

 * **Terminology Registries** such as <https://api.dante.gbv.de/> provide information about concept schemes and concepts.